nickmalleson/ectqg2017/cfp.md

 This year the conference will be organising a plenary session in honour of the work of Professor Sir Alan Wilson.
 If you are interested in contributing to the plenary, please contact [Mark Birkin](https://www.geog.leeds.ac.uk/people/m.birkin).

+## Registration and Accommodation

+Registration is now open!
+Please see the [registration and accommodation]({{site.baseurl}}/registration.html) page for more information.

 <!--
 ## Call for Organised Sessions